kmgowda/grpc-file-watcher/README.md

 ## how to build?

 1. export MY_INSTALL_DIR=<path where GRPC is installed>
-   1. in case , if you need details on how to build GRPC , refer here:
+   1. in case , if you need details on how to build GRPC , refer here:[How to build GRPC](#How to build GRPC)

 2. goto folder cpp